-AND WHEREAS, accordingly, the DoE vide order No. F.DE.15 (40)/PSB/2019/4440-4412 dated 08.06.2022, directing all the private unaided recognized schools, running on the land allotted by DDA/other land-owning agencies on concessional rates or otherwise, with the condition to seek prior approval of DoE for increase in fee, to submit their proposals, if any, for prior sanction, for increase in fee for the academic session 2022-23.
+AND WHEREAS, accordingly, the DoE vide order Nos.
+F.DE.-15(40)/PSB/2023/1964-1972 dated 01.03.2023 and F.DE.-15(40)/PSB/2023/2685-2692 dated 27.03.2023 for the academic session 2023-24, directing all the private unaided recognized schools, running on the land allotted by DDA/other land-owning agencies on concessional rates or otherwise, with the condition to seek prior approval of DoE for increase in fee, to submit their proposals, if any, for prior sanction, for increase in fee for the academic session 2023-24.

-AND WHEREAS, in pursuance to order dated 08.06.2022 of the DOE, the school submitted its proposal for increase of fee for the academic session 2022-23.
-Accordingly, the order dispenses the proposal for increase of fee submitted by the school for the academic session 2022-23.
+AND WHEREAS, in pursuance to orders dated 01.03.2023 and 27.03.2023 of the DOE, the school submitted its proposal for fee increase for the academic session 2023-24.
+Accordingly, this order dispenses the proposal for fee increase submitted by the school for the academic session 2023-24.

-AND WHEREAS, in order to examine the proposals submitted by the schools for fee increase for justifiability or not, the DoE has evaluated the fee increase proposals of the School carefully in accordance with the provisions of the DSEAR, 1973, and other Orders/ Circulars issued from time to time by the DoE.
+AND WHEREAS, in order to examine the proposals submitted by the schools for fee increase for justifiability or not, this Directorate has deployed teams of Chartered Accountants at HQ level who has evaluated the fee increase proposals of the School carefully in accordance with the provisions of the DSEA, 1973, DSER, 1973, and other orders/circulars issued from time to time by this Directorate.

-AND WHEREAS, in the process of examination of fee increase proposal filed by the aforesaid School for the academic session 2022-23, necessary records and explanations were also called from the school through email.
-Further, the school was also provided an opportunity of being heard on 09th May 2023 to present its justifications/clarifications on fee increase proposal including audited financial statements and based on the discussion, school was further asked to submit necessary documents and clarification on various issues noted.
-In the aforesaid personal hearing, compliance of Order No. F.DE.
-15/(439)/PSB/2022/2127-2131 dated 21.04.2022 issued for FY 2018-19 and Order No. F.DE.15/ (435)/PSB/2022/2107-2111 dated 21.04.2022 issued for FY 2019-20 were also discussed with the school and the school's submissions were taken on record.
+AND WHEREAS, in the process of examination of fee increase proposal filed by the aforesaid School for the academic session 2023-24, necessary records and explanations were also called from the school through email.
+Further, the school was also provided an opportunity of being heard on 26.02.2024 to present its justifications/ clarifications on fee increase proposal including audited financial statements and based on the discussion, school was further asked to submit necessary documents and clarification on various issues noted.
+During that hearing, the compliance of order no.F.DE.15(1563)/PSB/2023/8218-8222 dated 25.09.2023 issued for the academic session 2022-23 was also discussed and the school submissions were taken on record.

-AND WHEREAS, on receipt of clarification as well as documents uploaded on the web portal for the fee hike post personal hearing, the fee hike proposal was evaluated by DOE and the key suggestions noted for improvement by the school are hereunder:
+AND WHEREAS, on receipt of clarification as well as documents uploaded on the web portal for the fee increase and subsequent documents submitted by the school post personal hearing, were evaluated by the team of Chartered Accountants.
+After evaluation of fee hike proposal of the school and its subsequent clarifications and submissions, the key suggestions noted for improvement by the school are hereunder: